Apipia/pyenv/README.md

   -s SCRIPT, --script SCRIPT
                         Supply a script to run in the virtual environment chosen.
 Cannot use this with -r option.
+  -a ADD_ENVIRONMENT, --add-environment ADD_ENVIRONMENT
+                        Supply the path to a directory that contains a .venv file
+  -u, --update          Use this to run pipenv update in the supplied
+                        environment.
-  -p PATH, --path PATH  The path to where your virtual environments are
+  -e, --edit            Use this to open up the Pipefile in VIM and make edits -p PATH, --path PATH  The path to where your virtual environments are
                         located. ~/env/ by default